Open source · MIT License

 What does LazySpecKit respect from my repo?

-LazySpecKit respects agents.md governance files.
+LazySpecKit respects agents.md governance files and architecture documentation in .docs/architecture/.
 A root-level agents.md applies repo-wide; nested ones apply to their directory subtree.
 Rules are enforced across all phases.
+Architecture docs inform planning, review, and service reuse.

 How is LazySpecKit different from OpenSpec?